satyenkumar/vagrant/README.md

 To run the acceptance test suite, first copy `vagrant-spec.config.example.rb` to `vagrant-spec.config.rb` and modify it to valid values.
-The places you should fill in are clearly marked.
+The places you should fill in are clearly marked...

 Next, see the components that can be tested: